CVE-2026-27127: CWE-367: Time-of-check Time-of-use (TOCTOU) Race Condition in craftcms cms

 Technical Analysis

-Craft CMS, a popular content management system, suffers from a Time-of-Check to Time-of-Use (TOCTOU) race condition vulnerability identified as CVE-2026-27127.
-This vulnerability exists in the SSRF (Server-Side Request Forgery) validation logic within the GraphQL Asset mutation feature.
-Specifically, the system performs DNS resolution separately from the subsequent HTTP request, which opens the door to DNS rebinding attacks.
-In such attacks, an attacker-controlled DNS server returns one IP address during validation and a different IP address during the actual HTTP request, effectively bypassing IP-based access controls implemented to block certain addresses.
-This vulnerability is a regression or bypass of the previous fix for CVE-2025-68437, extending the bypass capability beyond IPv6 endpoints to all blocked IPs.
-To exploit this flaw, an attacker must have GraphQL schema permissions that allow editing or creating assets within a specified volume, which may be granted to authenticated users or, in cases of misconfiguration, even to public schemas with write permissions.
-The vulnerability affects Craft CMS versions from 4.5.0-RC1 up to but not including 4.16.19, and from 5.0.0-RC1 up to but not including 5.8.23.
-The vendor has released patches in versions 4.16.19 and 5.8.23 to address this issue.
-The CVSS 4.0 vector indicates a network attack vector, high complexity, partial privileges required, no user interaction, and high impact on confidentiality, with scope and integrity unaffected.
+Craft CMS, a widely used content management system, suffers from a TOCTOU race condition vulnerability (CVE-2026-27127) in its GraphQL Asset mutation SSRF validation mechanism.
+Specifically, the system performs DNS resolution separately from the subsequent HTTP request, creating a window where an attacker-controlled DNS server can return different IP addresses during validation and request phases.
+This discrepancy enables DNS rebinding attacks, effectively bypassing the SSRF protections implemented to block access to certain IP ranges, including internal and blocked IPs.
+This vulnerability is a regression or bypass of the earlier fix for CVE-2025-68437, extending the bypass to all blocked IPs rather than just IPv6 endpoints.
+To exploit this flaw, an attacker must have GraphQL schema permissions that allow editing or creating assets within a specified volume.
+These permissions may be granted to authenticated users or, in cases of misconfiguration, to public schemas with write access.
+The vulnerability affects Craft CMS versions from 4.5.0-RC1 up to but not including 4.16.19, and from 5.0.0-RC1 up to but not including 5.8.23, where patches have been applied.
+The CVSS 4.0 vector indicates network attack vector, high complexity, partial privileges required, no user interaction, and high impact on confidentiality, with no impact on integrity or availability.
 No known exploits have been reported in the wild as of the publication date.

 Potential Impact